cosmoharrigan/minecraft-dataset-generation/README.md

 The world uses one chunk, which is 16x16 blocks wide by 256 blocks high.

 ## Contents
+* **make-hdf5** - Jupyter notebook.
+After capturing Minecraft screenshots into **png** files, this utility produces an HDF5 datafile from them.
+Includes examples of how to create and how to read the HDF5 datafile.

 * **world** - The ```world``` folder in the Minecraft server folder should be replaced with this folder.
 For example:
 ```
 $ rm -r /Users/cosmo/minecraft-server/world